a20351766/mchain1.2/docs/source/membership/membership.md

   For more information about TLS, click [here](../enable_tls.html).

-If you've read this doc as well as our doc on [Identity](../identity/identity.html)), you should have a pretty good grasp of how identities and membership work in Hyperledger Fabric.
+If you've read this doc as well as our doc on [Identity](../identity/identity.html)), you should have a pretty good grasp of how identities and membership work in Hyperledger Mchain.
 You've seen how a PKI and MSPs are used to identify the actors collaborating in a blockchain network.
 You've learned how certificates, public/private keys, and roots of trust work, in addition to how MSPs are physically and logically structured.